 Micro-interactions are such a fundamental part of website design these days.
 They usually come in the form of small elements that add movements, create surprise and can guide the users throughout the website in an easy, fun and effective way.

 Let’s look into the specifics of micro-interactions and how they can be used.

 1 – Display system status

-Bear in mind that it’s important to keep your user informed about what’s going on.
+Remember that it’s important to keep your user informed about what’s happening.
 Users expect to get responses immediately, but there are situations when a site needs some time before an action is completed.
-So, the interface should keep the user in the know about what is happening.
+So, the interface should keep the user aware of what is happening.

 Tips: Show the progress in the status by displaying a graphic in the background, measuring bitrate, or playing a sound.

 Many designers believe that to save space, it’s good practice to make things smaller without thinking that the user might not see it.

 Tips: use animation to attract a user’s attention to important details so that they are not overlooked.